 Tips for an Effective Web Site

 As a graphic designer, I am constantly looking and evaluating anything design-related that I come in contact with.
-From menus at the restaurant, other business’ business cards, web sites to even billboards as I drive, I can’t help but look at something and appreciate what is working, and critique what is not.
+From menus at the restaurant, other business’ business cards, web designs to even billboards as I drive, I can’t help but look at something and appreciate what is working and critique what is not.

 They are so easy to make and get set up, that so many people who are not trained designers are doing them to save money.
-This is great, (I completely understand needing to save some cash!), but at the same time, people need to take the time to research to make sure that their web site is going to work for them, and be effective at its goal.
+This is great—and I completely understand needing to save some cash—but at the same time, people need to take the time to research to make sure that their website is going to work for them, and be effective at its goal.

-In the spirit of education, I have scoured and found some tips to help people create an effective site (of course, BJPDS can help you with your web site too!)
+In the spirit of education, I have scoured and found some tips to help people create an effective site (of course, BJPDS can help you with your web design too!)